Morwell

 An assessment of population growth drivers in Morwell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Morwell's population, as of November 2025, stands at approximately 14,724 people.
-This figure represents an increase of 292 individuals since the 2021 Census, which recorded a population of 14,432.
-The change is inferred from ABS data showing an estimated resident population of 14,529 in June 2024 and the addition of 176 validated new addresses post-Census.
-This results in a population density ratio of 172 persons per square kilometer.
-Overseas migration was the primary driver of Morwell's population growth during recent periods.
+As of February 2026, Morwell's population is approximately 14,836.
+This figure represents an increase of 404 people since the 2021 Census, which recorded a population of 14,432.
+The change was inferred from the estimated resident population of 14,526 in June 2024 and an additional 248 validated new addresses since the Census date.
+This results in a population density ratio of 173 persons per square kilometer.
+Overseas migration primarily drove Morwell's population growth during recent periods.

 Frequently Asked Questions - Population